 - Using a pessary

-A running assessment combined with specific postpartum tests by a trained physical therapist can really help speed your recovery and get you back to running in less time.
-See our schedule to book an appointment today!
+A running assessment combined with specific postpartum tests by a trained sports physical therapist can really help speed your recovery and get you back to running in less time.
+See our schedule to book an appointment today with one of our Charlotte, NC physical therapists!